zakkarry/deluge-mover/README.md

 `deluge-mover` is a Python script to pause torrents on a cache drive, run unRAID's mover script, and resume them after the move has been completed.

+Note: This branch is different than the `master` branch.

 ## Introduction

 `deluge-mover` is very simple.
-You only need to edit the `deluge-mover.py` file with your JSON-RPC URL (this is your Deluge WebUI with /json at the end), your WebUI password, and unRAID's cache drive's absolute path.
-This is the path where the torrent data resides, not the mount for the drive itself. (e.g. `/mnt/cache/torrents/complete`)
+You only need to edit the `deluge-mover.py` file with your JSON-RPC URL (this is your Deluge WebUI with /json at the end), your WebUI password, and unRAID cache drive's absolute path.
+This is the path where the torrent data resides that you wish to not pause/match, not the mount for the drive itself. (e.g. `/mnt/user/torrents/complete`)

 Read the notes in the script's configuration section and set them accordingly.

-The concept for how this script operates was taken from [Bobokun](https://github.com/bobokun) and his mover script for qBittorrent.

-Special thanks to [TRaSH](https://github.com/TRaSH-Guides) for the motivation to do this.

 ## Uses

-Using a cache drive for your downloads in unRAID normally requires you to manually pause torrents, or shut down your torrent-client container, to move the files to permanent storage on your array.
-This script will automatically pause torrents residing on your cache drive, run the mover script, and resume them after.

-This can be set on a timer so it periodically runs, keeping your cache drive ready for more.
+If you wish to pause all torrents on your array, to spin down the drives, you can use this script to do so.
+Simply configure the path where the torrents on your cache would reside in the .py file and your Deluge WebUI details.

+The sleep variable is a number, in hours, which the torrents will remain paused.

 ## Installation